cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/home-server-infrastructure.md

 ### The Outcome

 After installation, your home server can:
-* Reboot freely without human interaction for kernel or power-cycle events.
-The root filesystem remains unencrypted, enabling a painless reboot.
+* Reboot freely without human interaction (the root filesystem remains unencrypted, so it boots automatically).
 * Keep crucial data offline (in the encrypted file) until you manually unlock it.
-This means your Docker services (and their data) remain protected when the server is off or rebooting.
+This ensures your Docker services (and their data) remain protected when the server is off.
 * Automate backups to an offsite location (via Kopia and Rclone) while efficiently managing snapshots (thanks to Btrfs).
 * Provide a clean folder structure under `/opt/docker_services` and `/opt/offsite_backup_storage` for easy backup organization.

 ### After a Reboot

-Once the system is up, running `systemctl start docker.service` should trigger a chain of systemd dependencies to ensure that:
+When the system is back up, running `systemctl start docker.service` should trigger a chain of Systemd dependencies to ensure that:

 - The encrypted volume `/mnt/luks_btrfs_volume` is decrypted and mounted.
 - The subdirectories under `/mnt/luks_btrfs_volume` are mounted at `/opt/offsite_backup_storage` and `/opt/docker_services`.
-- Finally, Docker itself starts once its file system dependencies are satisfied.
+- Docker finally starts once its filesystem dependencies are satisfied.

 ### What's Next?

-Application Setup: Deploy Docker containers - like [Gitea](../digital-civil-rights-gitea) - into `/opt/docker_services`.
+* **Application Setup**: Deploy Docker containers - such as [Gitea](../digital-civil-rights-gitea) - into `/opt/docker_services`.
 They'll remain protected inside the encrypted volume and benefit from automated daily off-site backups.

-Backup and Recovery: Practice restoring a Btrfs snapshot.
+* **Backup and Recovery**: Practice restoring a Btrfs snapshot.
 Familiarize yourself with Kopia's restore commands.

-Uninstall: If you ever want to uninstall/deactivate this set-up run `make deinstall`.
-This will deactivate the `btrfs-kopia-backup.timer` and remove the `/etc/systemd/system/docker.service.d/override.conf`.
+* **Uninstall**: If you ever want to remove or deactivate this setup, run `make deinstall`.
+This will stop the `btrfs-kopia-backup.timer` and remove the `/etc/systemd/system/docker.service.d/override.conf`.

-By following the quickstart steps above, you have laid the groundwork for a secure, unattended home server.
+By following the quickstart steps above, you have laid the groundwork for a secure, unattended home server with offsite backups.
-From here, you can confidently host the self-managed applications you need, knowing your data remains locked away until you're ready to decrypt and run.
+From here, you can confidently host the self-managed applications you need, knowing your data remains safe.

 ## Detailed Walkthrough